Within some people there is the insatiable desire to travel, to experience, to create and to document. Réhahn is one of these people.

 Despite the fact that the techniques for how to make the traditional costumes have largely been abandoned there is still a strong sense of cultural pride in evidence when interacting with the tribe.

 Here she proudly sits at her sewing machine.

-- Even though he’s already met nearly 50, Réhahn’s intention is to meet all 54 ethnic groups personally.
-See the South China Morning Post article
+- Even though he’s already met 51 tribes, Réhahn’s intention is to meet all 54 groups personally.

-- He wants to gain a sense of how they feel about their cultural heritage.
+- Part of Réhahn’s motivation is to gain a sense of how individuals feel about their cultural heritage.
 So far his experiences have been varied.
 Most people are proud of their culture and want to preserve their heritage.
-Others however seem content to leave it all behind, which can’t help but sadden him a little.
-It’s as if some cannot see the value of their uniqueness.
+Others, however, seem content to leave it all behind.
+It is as if some cannot see the value in their own uniqueness.

-- Réhahn has collected more than 50 traditional costumes.
-He’s in the process of trying to buy full original costumes from each particular ethnic tribe he visits, which is to be exhibited in galleries.
-This is quite a challenge at the moment since some ethnic groups neither wear nor produce original costumes anymore.
-He’s intent on doing his best though, even if it’s only a few pieces that are available.
+- Réhahn has collected more than 60 traditional costumes.
+He’s in the process of trying to buy full original costumes from each particular ethnic tribe he visits, which will be exhibited in the Precious Heritage Museum collection.
+Collecting

-- In 2017, Réhahn has opened the Precious Heritage Museum in Hoi An, Vietnam.
+- In 2017, Réhahn opened the Precious Heritage Museum in Hoi An, Vietnam.